 The fashion industry is joining in the fight against coronavirus.

-A number of fashion designers, brands and influential figures are making donations to help combat the COVID-19 outbreak, which is continuing its global spread to more than 170 countries with roughly 796,000 cases and 38,556 deaths as of March 31.
+A number of fashion designers, brands and influential figures are making donations to help combat the COVID-19 outbreak, which is continuing its global spread.

 As the virus continues to impact the fashion industry and cause the cancellations and postponement of a number of major events — including the 2020 Summer Olympics, Coachella and the Met Gala — the likes of Giorgio Armani, influencer Chiara Ferragni and Gucci chief executive officer Marco Bizzarri, among others, are making an effort to help stop the virus’ spread.